FareCompare: Products

 FareCompare offers users airfare price comparison, as well as hotel and package pricing.
 It is a meta-search engine that pulls data from a number of sources including major airline companies and IATA data in order to provide real-time search for air flights based primarily upon low pricing.
 It has been known for leveraging new versions of Java in order to exploit the latest advances in performance improvements.

 Other consumer products include Fare Alerts and weekly Fare Deals.

 Research

 FareCompare applies data mining techniques to airfare information in order to offer its service.
 Statistical data from the company's historical price index is also used by financial analysts to assess and predict airline industry stock prices.

 Controversy

-Directly after launch, FareCompare frequently attracted disfavor from major airlines for communicating the pricing details their analyses uncovered in airfares, such as the dates consumers should book travel in order to avoid higher pricing, along with other high price avoidance tactics.
+Directly after launch, FareCompare attracted disfavor from major airlines for communicating the pricing details their analyses uncovered in airfares, such as the dates consumers should book travel in order to avoid higher pricing, along with other high price avoidance tactics.
 The company data has been used in news reports and programs about travel tips.